-During 2019, the District entered into a professional services agreement with an architect for the construction of a third new EMS station within the District.
-The agreement totaled \$100,800 of which \$32,521 remains under the agreement at December 31, 2019.
-In addition, during 2019, the District entered into a contract for the construction of the third EMS station which totals \$1,819,000 of which \$1,756,993 remains under agreement at December 31, 2019.
-The District also has a contract for construction management services for the third EMS station totaling \$212,917.
-At December 31, 2019 \$122,338 remains under this agreement.
+During 2018, the District entered into agreements for construction and construction management services for the construction of two new EMS stations within the District.
+These agreements were completed in 2020 with the completion of the EMS stations.
+During 2019, the District entered into a professional services agreement for construction management services of a third new EMS station within the District.
+The agreement totaled \$292,110 of which \$69,702 remains under the agreement at December 31, 2020.
+In addition, during 2019, the District entered into a construction agreement with a contractor for the construction of the third EMS station which totals \$1,755,650 of which \$87,783 remains under agreement at December 31, 2020.